-The School Counsellor based at our school supports our staff and students for two days per week and assists our school in the following ways:
+The School Counsellor based at our school supports our staff and students for 2 days a week and assists our school in the following ways:-

-- 1. Consults with parents and teaching staff in areas of concern, such as special provision for individual needs, special programs, learning difficulties and emotional problems. - 2.
-Administer's psychological and educational tests to individual students to better understand their individual needs and how they might be met. - 3.
+- 1. Consults with parents and teaching staff in areas of concern, for example, special provision for individual needs, special programs, learning difficulties and emotional problems. - 2.
+Administers psychological and educational tests to individual students to better understand their individual needs and how they might be met. - 3.
 Provide counselling for students with learning or emotional difficulties and discusses with teachers and parents ways of understanding and coping with these difficulties. - 4.
 Assist the school in the enrolment of students with disabilities. - 5.
 Discusses and participates in some curriculum areas, school innovations and departmental submissions.